 Thing #1: Singles

-So just to be clear, we’re talking about picking one or two tracks from your upcoming album to put out on Spotify and digital platforms in advance of the full release.
+So just to be clear, we’re talking about picking one or two tracks from your upcoming album to put out on Spotify, Bandcamp and any other digital platforms you use in advance of the full release.

-Immediately, this kicks off your ‘campaign’ a few weeks early, allowing you to stretch out the amount of time you have to contact press, share with fans and generally create as much noise as possible around your album.
+Immediately, this kicks off your ‘campaign’ a few weeks early, allowing you to stretch out the amount of time you have to do press outreach, share with fans and generally create as much noise as possible around your album.

 Aside from winning you time and giving you extra ‘news’ to share, there are also some other less obvious but very important benefits…